OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 While AI offers powerful perfomance boosts, it also increases the attack surface available to bad actors.
 It is therefore imperative to approach AI applications with a clear understanding of potential threats and which of those threats to prioritize for each use case.
 Standards and governance help guide this process for individual entities leveraging AI capabilities.

 - Implement **AI governance**
-- **Extend security and development practices** to include data science activities especially to protect and streamline the engineering environment.
+- **Extend security and development practices** to include data science activities especially to protect and streamline the engineering environment. ([OWASP for LLM 03: Training Data Poisoning](https://llmtop10.com/llm03/), [OWASP for LLM 05: Supply Chain Vulnerabilities](https://llmtop10.com/llm05/), [OWASP for LLM 07: Insecure Plugin Design](https://llmtop10.com/llm07/), [OWASP for LLM 10: Model Theft](https://llmtop10.com/llm10/))
-- **Improve regular application and system security** through understanding of AI particularities e.g. model parameters need protection and access to the model needs to be monitored and rate-limited.
+- **Improve regular application and system security** through understanding of AI particularities e.g. model parameters need protection and access to the model needs to be monitored and rate-limited ([OWASP for LLM 04](https://llmtop10.com/llm04/)).
-- **Limit the impact** of AI by minimizing privileges and adding oversight, e.g. guardrails, human oversight.
+- **Limit the impact** of AI by minimizing privileges and adding oversight, e.g. guardrails, human oversight ([OWASP for LLM 08: Excessive Agency](https://llmtop10.com/llm08/), [OWASP for LLM 09: Overreliance](https://llmtop10.com/llm09/)).
-- **Countermeasures in data science** through understanding of model attacks, e.g. data quality assurance, larger training sets, detecting common perturbation attacks, input filtering.
+- **Countermeasures in data science** through understanding of model attacks, e.g. data quality assurance, larger training sets, detecting common perturbation attacks, input filtering ([OWASP for LLM 03: Training Data Poisoning](https://llmtop10.com/llm03/)).

 _AI Security Threats and Controls - We need to to ensure data integrity, confidentiality, and privacy, prevent model theft or evasion, and ensure service availability._
 ![](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/raw/main/assets/images/owaspaimodelv1.png)